Gredin67/mautrix_python_template_ynh/README.md

 * If you have 2FA enabled, the bot will ask you to send the 2FA token.
 * By defaults, only conversations with very recent messages will be bridged
 * Accept invitations to the bridged chat rooms
-* Send ``!sg help`` to the bot in this new Mautrix-Facebook bot administration room to know how to control the bot.
+* Send ``!fb help`` to the bot in this new Mautrix-Facebook bot administration room to know how to control the bot.
 See also [upstream wiki Authentication page](https://docs.mau.fi/bridges/python/facebook/authentication.html)

 ### Double puppeting